Box-Of-Hats/PowerShell_Modules/readme.md

 You can use the `Edit-Config` command to select any of the config files used by these modules and you can adjust the settings to suit your needs.

-Note: If you re-install any modules using ModuleInstaller.ps1, __you will lose any config.json files.__ You can instead create config.user.json files which will not be overwritten.
+Note: If you re-install any modules using ModuleInstaller.ps1, **you will lose any config.json files.** You can instead create config.user.json files which will not be overwritten.
 All modules will prioritise config.user.json files when they are found.

-___
+---

 ## Available modules

 ### Module installer

 To install any modules from this repo, you can dump the associated directory into your Powershell modules folder.

 Otherwise, you can run ModuleInstaller.ps1 from this repo with the name of the module that you want to install.